yomex96/yomex96/README.md

 ### About me
 * I am a Cloud/Devops Engineer.
 * I thrive on leveraging Devops tools and technologies to achieve faster deployments.
+* I also have knowledge of backend development.
 * I am continuously learning and implementing new skills to create impactful solutions to problems.
 View my [Certifications/badges](https://www.credly.com/users/abayomi-onawole/badges#)